 The Gregorian calendar was adopted by China in 1912 and is used for civil purposes.
 The Chinese calendar is used for determining festivals.

-The Chinese Lunar New Year is the longest chronological record in history, dating from 2600BC, when the Emperor Huang Ti introduced the first cycle of the zodiac.
+The Chinese Lunar New Year celebrations date back to 2600BC, when the Emperor Huang Ti (Yellow Emperor) introduced the first cycle of the zodiac.

 There are three ways to name a Chinese year: